 Michael has a strong ability to build a personal rapport with his clients, and fights tirelessly to secure the best results for them.
 Solicitors know they can trust him with difficult and vulnerable clients and still be assured positive results.

 Michael Goold is a specialist criminal defence barrister.
-He has particular expertise in cases involving serious violence, drugs and protest law.
-He has a strong appellate practice in the Court of Appeal and Crown Court.
+He has particular expertise in homicide, serious violence, drugs and protest law cases.
+He has a strong appellate practice in the Court of Appeal and complex appeals in the Crown Court.

 Acting as junior alone